Uganda’s Wonders, Chimps, Gorillas and White Rhino

 You’ll go straight to your lodge for lunch and are likely to see a number of animals along the way.

-In the afternoon, there is a fascinating visit to the nearby Bunyampaka salt lake where you will have a guided walk and see how local people extract salt using traditional meth...Read All
+In the afternoon, there is a fascinating visit to the nearby Bunyampaka salt lake where you will have a guided walk and see how local people extract salt using traditional methods.
+These lakes are part of the amazing geology of this Rift Valley region.

 Lion Tracking and Boat Cruise on Kazinga Channel